The Use of Seaweed/Kelp for Frost Protection.

 When choosing a seaweed digest several factors need to be considered:

 • Seaweed digests are often tailored for use on a particular crop and are fortified with conventional fertilizers or organic sources of nitrogen.
 Those that have added nitrogen may well reduce rather than increase frost resistance because of the effect of the nitrogen producing sappy growth.
 They should be avoided when the aim is to increase frost tolerance.
 Foliar sprays of Fish /Kelp mixtures should be avoided for this reason.
-It's best to stick with a 0-0-1 Seaweed mix like Neptune's Harvest Seaweed Plant Food..
+It's best to stick with only a 0-0-1 Seaweed mix like Neptune's Harvest Seaweed Plant Food..

 • Most of the scientific work showing increase frost tolerance by seaweed digest application has been based on alkaline digests but acidic digests also appear to work.
 It is not clear that fermentation produced extracts work as well.
 Further, it might be expected fermentation - produced extracts may be counter productive, as the spores present may well be ice nucleators.